User Decision Guidance with Selective Explanation Presentation from Explainable-AI: Experiments

 \subsubsection{Result}

+Figure \ref{fig:corrcoef-1516} shows the correlation coefficient distribution between $d_\mathrm{AI}$ and $d_u$ in the high-accuracy condition.
+The results for ALL and ARGMAX are also shown for comparison.
+Notably, while the peaks for ALL and ARGMAX are centered around zero, {\PropMethod} shifted this peak to the right, indicating a stronger correlation between $d_u$ and $d_\mathrm{AI}$ for a greater number of participants.
+This means that {\PropMethod} effectively guides users to $d_\mathrm{AI}$ without coercing but presenting explanations selectively.

-Figure \ref{fig:pilot} illustrates the result of {\PropMethod} and those of ALL and ARGMAX for comparison.
-For high-accuracy, {\PropMethod} generally outperformed ALL and ARGMAX.
+Figure \ref{fig:pilot-1516} illustrates the user performance. {\PropMethod} generally outperformed ALL and ARGMAX, meaning that {\PropMethod} enabled users to trade better with selective explanations.
 In more detail, {\PropMethod} first underperformed ARGMAX, but the score reversed on day 16.
-The gap once narrowed near day 39, but it broadened again until the final day.
+The gap once narrowed near day 39, but it broadened again until the end.

-A possible reason for {\PropMethod}'s successful result is that it can predict which combination of explanations guides participants to sell or buy shares more.
+A possible reason for {\PropMethod}'s better performance is that it can predict which combination of explanations guides participants to sell or buy shares more.
 For example, the stock price around day 16 dropped steeply, so the IDSS needed to guide participants to reverse their position.
 Here, whereas ARGMAX showed explanations for BEAR, {\PropMethod} showed explanations for NEUTRAL as well as BEAR, which may have helped users sell their shares more.
 Similarly, {\PropMethod} also attempted to guide users to buy a moderate amount when $d_{\mathrm{AI}}$ was positive but not high by, for example, showing only a saliency map for BULL and no text explanations.
 Another reason is that {\PropMethod} can overcome the ambiguity in the interpretation of $p$. $p$ reflects a momentum of stock price in the high-accuracy scenario and must provide some insight for trading, but it was up to the participants how to use this to actually decide their order. $\pi$ sometimes suggested that they buy shares even though NEUTRAL or BEAR was the most likely in $p$.
 Thus, we can say that $p$ was poorly calibrated, but by referring to $\pi$, {\PropMethod} can avoid misleading participants and instead lead them to more promising decisions.

 On the other hand, {\PropMethod} underperformed ARGMAX until day 16.
 The stock price was in an uptrend until day 14, and ARGMAX continuously presented explanations for BULL for 12 days in a row, which may have strongly guided participants to buy stocks and lead to large benefits.
 In our implementation, UserModel considers only the explanations of the day and does not consider the history of what explanations were previously provided, which can be a next target for future work.